IlluminatePROC.com logo

 ~85% of patients experience recurrence and become platinum resistant7

-Women diagnosed with ovarian cancer typically undergo surgery and platinum-based chemotherapy in frontline treatment.8
+Women diagnosed with ovarian cancer typically undergo surgery and platinum-based chemotherapy during frontline treatment.8

 1st Line